Riots hit Kenya after Muslim cleric shot dead

 “Unknown gunmen attacked his vehicle ... sprayed it with bullets and killed him on the spot,” Kitur said.
 “They must have been targeting him, and must have been trailing him for a while.”

-Protesters also set alight a government vehicle, stoned cars along the main highway linking Mombasa to Malindi, both popular tourist destinations, and burned tyres to block the road.
+Protesters also set alight a government vehicle, stoned cars along the main highway linking Mombasa to Malindi, both popular tourist destinations, and burned tires to block the road.

 Chanting slogans in Arabic, they smashed windscreens and headlamps while others looted shops.